 Faculty Research Grants

 UCTC was recently awarded a federal University Transportation Center grant as the Region 9 center of the US Department of Transportation, with joint funding support from Caltrans.
 UCTC’s research mission spans three important, and not unrelated, topics: environmental sustainability, economic competitiveness, and livability.
 Research proposals are to be in one or more of these focus areas.
 Research may be in any discipline, and multidisciplinary topics are encouraged when appropriate.
 UCTC research focuses on surface (ground) transportation but proposals on air or maritime transportation topics that have significant surface transportation components within these three themes will also be considered.
-Caltrans is also interested in research topics consistent with UCTC’s theme as listed in the Appendix to the RFP posted here and in the links in the box above.
+Caltrans is also interested in research topics consistent with UCTC’s theme.

 Multidisciplinary research among these three thematic areas is encouraged as are collaborations across UC campuses and among faculty from UCTC affiliates at California State University campuses of Pomona, San Bernardino, San Luis Obispo and Sacramento.